Main Line (Atlantic Coast Line Railroad): Improvements and realignments

-Due to increasing traffic and the Florida land boom of the 1920s, the ACL began work to double track 661 miles of the main line from Richmond to Jacksonville in 1922.
+Due to increasing traffic and the Florida land boom of the 1920s, the ACL began work to double track a vast majority of the main line between Richmond and Jacksonville in 1922.
 The double track was complete in 1925, two years ahead of schedule.
 Automatic block signals were installed at the same time.
-In later years, much of the main line would be restored to single track with centralized traffic control and passing sidings.
+Segments of the main line in the Orlando and Tampa areas were also expanded to double track in 1926.

+The main line also ran through downtown Petersburg, Virginia in the company's early years, which served Petersburg Union Station.
+Atlantic Coast Line predecessors also built a belt line to the west allowing freight trains to bypass central Petersburg.
+In 1942, the Atlantic Coast Line built a new Petersburg passenger depot on the belt line in Ettrick and discontinued service to the Union Station.
+By 1955, the belt line became the main line when the original route through Petersburg was abandoned.

+In Sanford, Florida, the main line originally ran through the city's downtown with a passenger depot (built in 1913) located at the current site of Coastline Park.
+Sometime in the 1940s, track bypassing downtown Sanford to the west was built.
+In 1953, the Atlantic Coast Line built a new Sanford passenger depot on the bypass at West 8th Street just west of Persimmon Avenue.
+After the new depot opened, the bypass became the main line and part of the original route through Sanford was abandoned.
+Despite the realignment, the mile post numbers still reflect the original route, causing the mileposts to jump from 768 to 771 south of Sanford.

 Mergers

+ACL main line in Plant City, Florida where it crossed the SAL's main line.

 In 1967, the Atlantic Coast Line merged with their long-time rival, the Seaboard Air Line Railroad (SAL).
 The SAL also had a main line running from Richmond, Virginia to Tampa, Florida that was roughly parallel to the ACL's main line.
-The two main lines crossed each other in Centralia, Savannah, Jacksonville, and Plant City.
+The two main lines crossed each other in Chester, Petersburg, Savannah, Jacksonville, and Plant City.
 After the merger was complete, the company was named the Seaboard Coast Line Railroad (SCL), who largely retained both main lines in the combined network.
-To differentiate the two main lines, the Seaboard Coast Line designated the ACL's main line as the A Line and the SAL's main line as the S Line.
+To differentiate the two main lines, the Seaboard Coast Line designated the ACL's main line as the "A Line" and the SAL's main line as the "S Line".
 The letter A was added as a prefix to the mileposts on the A Line (A was also added to the beginning of the pre-existing letter prefixes on the ACL's branch lines).